RisingStack/node-style-guide/README.md

 # RisingStack Node.js Style Guide() {

-*A mostly reasonable approach to JavaScript - how we write Node.js at RisingStack*

 ### Most of the content is taken from the [Airbnb stlyeguide](https://github.com/airbnb/javascript)

 Heavily inspired by them as well: